About Junior Go

 - The idea?
 To surround part of the board as your territory.

 - If your territory is bigger than the other person's, then you win!

 - Capturing by surrounding the other person's stones helps!

 The rules are quite easy - it only takes about fifteen minutes to learn to play.

 It's quite different from any other game - try it - we think you will enjoy it!

 Go was invented in China a long time ago.
-The game is thought to be about 4,000 years old - it may be the oldest board game which is still being played today.
-In China, Korea and Japan there are about 30 million people who play go, including several hundred professional players and many, many children.
+The game is thought to be more than 3,000 years old - it may be the oldest board game which is still being played today.
+In China, Korea and Japan there are about 30 million people who play Go, including several hundred professional players and many, many children.

 If you want to learn to play now, read the rules in a simple cartoon format.

 You can also play Capture Go, a simplified form of Go, against a computer opponent.
 Note, this page contains a Java Applet so may not work on your browser!